living-atlases/generator-living-atlas/README.md

 ## Can these quick-start inventories solve all this?

-No. This is only a *Proof of Concept*.
-If we think that some tool like this can be useful, we can add more funcionality like:
+No. This is only a *Proof of Concept* that tries to mitigate some of the previous problems.

+If we think that some tool like this can be useful, we can add more functionality like:

-- Better comments of properties in generated inventories for easy operation & tunning
+- Better comments of properties in generated inventories for easy operation & tuning
 - CAS deployment
 - Allow deployment in multiple machines (right now this is only tested using two VMs)
 - Focus in have well maintained these generator and their inventories